 For example, if you have a presentation that you need to give on a computer, be prepared to present without technology if the technology fails.

 Without this plan, you won’t be able to adapt to the change in circumstances.
 But with the backup plan, you can still go into the presentation and do an excellent job.
 Plus, it would improve people even more that you managed to complete the presentation under pressure.

-2. Adapting to a Changing Meeting Time
+2. Changing a Meeting Time

 The simplest way to demonstrate adaptability is to be okay with small and manageable changes.

 For example, if your potential employer changes the interview time, show that you can handle the change and be able to meet the new time.